gsa-tts-archived/handbook/pages/general-information-and-resources/washington-dc.md

 for the second hour to a full day.

 ### Once inside GSA
-_Note: As of April 4, 2025 — TTS space at 1800F is TBD._

-TTS is located on the 6th floor, in the 4th wing.
-When entering from the F Street entrance, go straight back once you pass through security.
-Walk down the hallway towards the back lobby.
-Right before reaching the end of the hall, take the elevators to your left to the 6th floor.
-Once exiting the elevator lobby, turn right and make your first right towards 6400.
+TTS is located on the ground floor, in the 1st wing.
+When entering from the F Street entrance, turn left once you pass through security.
+Walk down the hallway towards 18th St and take the stairs down to the ground floor.
+Turn left coming out of the stairs and look for the Mac workstations marked "TTS only."

 ## How do I...